Desktop App

 For example, if your phone’s device name is set to “My iPhone”, cards mined from that device will be tagged my_iphone (lowercased, spaces replaced with underscores).
 This is useful when you mine from multiple devices and want to filter or review cards by source.

-The device name is configured in the mobile app’s settings — see Mobile Apps for details.
+The device name is configured in the mobile app’s settings — see Android App or iOS App for details.

 Pairing with Mobile

 Section titled “Pairing with Mobile”Go to Settings → Pairing to see your QR code.
 Open the Remoki mobile app and scan this code to pair your phone with your desktop.
-See Mobile Apps for detailed instructions.
+See Android App or iOS App for detailed instructions.

 You can pair multiple phones to the same desktop account.